 What made a P&G brand manager say “F” it and go full-time as a stand-up comedian, how he broke the news to his parents, how he keeps his sanity, and how he stays focused every day

 This interview is with the comedian Rajiv Satyal, who has performed stand-up with Russell Peters, Kevin Nealon, Dave Chappelle, and Tim Allen, among others, and has been featured on NBC, NPR, the Wall Street Journal, the LA Times, and the Huffington Post.
 Rajiv co-founded the State Department-sponsored stand-up show “Make Chai Not War,” which toured seven Indian cities in 2012.
-This interview was conducted and summarized by Andrew Chen.
-(Download the full audio recording of this interview here.)
+(Download the audio recording of this interview.)

 Q. Tell us about your background.